The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Introduction

+The problem of finding conditions under which an approximation scheme has properties (i) and (ii) is of great interest for practice.
+For infinite programs, in general, the notion of Gamma-convergence of sequences of functionals has been successfully used to develop such conditions, for example, as in~\citet{Dal_Maso} and~\citet{Mena-Lerma-2005}.
+The approximation of the Fenchel dual problem of~(\ref{eq - KL Min Problem}) can also be studied using the general results of~\citet{Dal_Maso} and~\citet{Mena-Lerma-2005}.
+However, our approach is more direct and natural given the structure of the approximation scheme.
+Furthermore, we establish (i) under strictly weaker conditions than those considered in~\citet{Dal_Maso} and~\citet{Mena-Lerma-2005}; see Remark~\ref{Remark on Gamma Convergence}.

-The constraint sets we consider have this finite intersection representation, but our general setup may not yield closed-form expressions for the $I$-projections onto the individual $\mathcal{M}_t$ sets.
-Consequently, it may be infeasible to implement~\cite{bhattacharya2006}'s algorithm without imposing further restrictions on our $I$-projection problem.
+The proposed approximation scheme is new and contrasts with leading approaches for $I$-projections.
+Such approximation schemes focus on scenarios where the constraint set can be expressed as a finite intersection of sets that are variation-closed and convex, and are based on cyclic iterated $I$-projections onto those sets (e.g.,~\citet{csiszar1975,Dykstra-AoP,Dykstra-Wollen-87,Bhattacharya1997}).
+In the infinite-dimensional setting,~\citet{bhattacharya2006} has put forward such an algorithm, with its implementation relying on the use of closed-form expressions for the $I$-projections onto the individual intersecting sets at each iteration.
+The constraint sets we consider have this finite intersection representation, but our general setup may not yield closed-form expressions for the $I$-projections onto the individual sets.
+Consequently, it may be infeasible to implement Bhattacharya's algorithm without imposing further restrictions on our $I$-projection problem.
 Another motivation for our approximation scheme comes from this point, where the additional restrictions for executing Bhattacharya's algorithm in our framework may be severe in practice, and hence, would reduce the scope of applications.
-We elaborate on this point in the paper using examples of marginal stochastic order considered by~\cite{bhattacharya2006}, who obtains closed-form expressions for the $I$-projection by imposing square-integrability restrictions on the $I$-projection problem.
+We elaborate on this point in the paper using examples of marginal stochastic order considered by~\citet{bhattacharya2006}, who obtains closed-form expressions for the $I$-projection by imposing square-integrability restrictions on the $I$-projection problem.
 Contrastingly, our approximation scheme does not require this additional structure to be feasible in practice; therefore, it is more widely applicable for moment inequality models.

-The paper illustrates the verification of assumptions and the construction of the approximation scheme's parameters using unconditional and conditional restricted stochastic dominance constraints.
-These constraints arise in many areas of the social and management sciences.
-For example, they define robust rankings of income distributions in terms of poverty orderings (\citealp{Foster-Shorrocks}), and have been used in statistical testing on the basis of samples from income distributions (e.g.,~\citealp{Barret-Donald}, and~\citealp{Davidson-Duclos-Restricted-Dom}).
-In management sciences, such constraints have been used for characterizing decision-making under uncertainty (\citealp{Hadar}), for example, in devising investment strategies~(\citealp{Linton2}), and water-conserving irrigation strategies (\citealp{Harris-Mapp}).